How do I apply?

 What does Knight Foundation do?

 We support transformational ideas that promote quality journalism, advance media innovation, engage communities and foster the arts.
 Read more about us at www.knightfoundation.org.

 Who can enter the News Challenge?

 Anyone, anywhere, of any age.
 This competition is open to nonprofits, for-profits or individuals anywhere in the world.
 Awards to minors will be made to an intermediary designated by Knight Foundation.
-Organizations based outside the US will require a fiscal sponsor; we’ll work this out with you later in the process if you move forward.
+The only exception is that each idea must be based in the U.S.

 What are the funding options for a non-profit organization?

 We offer charitable grants to registered US nonprofit organizations with 501(c)3 status.

 Yes.
 There are several funding options.
 Don’t worry too much about those specifics before applying.
 If you’re selected to move forward as a semifinalist, we’ll communicate with you about the details.

 - Grants to for-profits (for charitable activity)

 - Program Related Investments [sample PRI Term Sheet]